 I was shaking like a newborn baby deer throughout every single routine.
 I had to keep stopping to fend off waves of further dizziness and nausea.
 By the time I got to the pectoral press, I heaved against the bars–and literally nothing happened.
 I could not move the weight that I had easily handled the week before.
 At that point, Mike’s guidance was the only thing keeping me focused and keeping me going, but I was beyond miserable.
 I just felt tired and sick, and I truly wanted to lay down on the floor of the gym with a burrito and take a nap.

 I was subconsciously convinced that the feeling wasn’t going to go away.
-I was dreading my next workout all week, and I couldn’t put my finger on why until I saw Mike at the studio.
+I was dreading my next workout all week, and I couldn’t put my finger on why until I saw my trainer at the studio.
 I didn’t want to feel sick like that again.
 But not ending up like that was the simplest thing in the world–I just had to listen to my body when it was telling me that I had had enough.
 And afterwards, when I finished my workout feeling pleasantly fatigued and not physically ill, I got to go home and curl up with a burrito on the floor.
 I am playing on not overdoing it again.